 Publication Ethics

-Also, you may want to read about Conflicts of interest
+Also, you may want to read about Conflicts of Interest

 The following terms represent the TJES essential ethical elements of publication that should be taken into account by all the parties involved in the publication process.